Fellowship Opportunities for Artists and Writers

 Connecting creators with the community...

 The Foundation Trust actively seeks to promote opportunities for underrepresented artists and writers, including women, people of color, people with disabilities, and LGBTQ+ individuals.
-FYACS is proud to partner with the Foundation Trust to advance inclusivity in the arts primarily through two programs: The Foundation Trust’s Emerging Artist Fellowship and Fellowship for BIPOC Writers at FYACS.
+FYACS is proud to partner with the Foundation Trust to advance inclusivity in the arts primarily through two programs: The Emerging Artist Fellowship and the Black Writer Fellowship at FYACS.

 2022 Emerging Artist Fellowship Recipient - Steve Aldeus